jiangjjie0722/emotional-agent-thesis/ablation_study/README.md

 # Agent Ablation Study
-Note: The ablation study is provided as supplementary experimental material.
-The primary thesis results are contained in original_studies/.

 ## Objective

 This experiment evaluates which agent components improve the conversion of mental-health-related user conversations into structured, evidence-traceable software requirements.
 It is a reconstructed ablation study because the original implementation and held-out identifiers were unavailable when this protocol was assembled.